Getting Started¶

 Note that this requires ensuring CMake and, optionally, Doxygen are installed using an alternate method.

-Getting Clang 19 on Ubuntu¶
+Getting Clang 19¶

 The easiest way to get Clang 19 on an Ubuntu or Debian system is with setup script provided by the LLVM project.
 Adapted from https://apt.llvm.org/,